arc64/www.tecks.co.nz/books/types-of-research-evidence/how-is-learning-to-be-observed-and-recorded/how-is-learning-measured-in-the-three-main-approaches-to-research/how-do-cognitive-scientists-observe-and-measure-learning.md

 ---
+grand_parent: 'How is learning to be observed and recorded? '
+great_grand_parent: 'Types of research evidence '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
 has_children: false
 layout: default
 nav_order: 2
+parent: 'How is learning measured in the three main approaches to research? '
 title: 'How do cognitive scientists observe and measure learning? '
 ---
 # How do cognitive scientists observe and measure learning?